-Here is a personally autographed thank you note that James Brown sent to Henry Stone where you can practically feel the almighty funk of his spiritual dexterity as it’s jumping off the page with a foot kicked in the air before dropping to the splits and two stepping all over your psyche’s jukebox.
+Here is an autographed thank you note James Brown sent to Henry Stone where you can practically feel the almighty funk of his spiritual dexterity as it’s jumping off the page with a foot kicked in the air before dropping to the splits and two stepping all over your psyche’s jukebox.

 Soul Brother #1 always said, “There’s only one white man you trust, that’s Henry Stone.”

 Henry was a longtime I.W.
-Harper drinker, but even after deciding to abstain from alcohol later in life Brown used to say to him, “Henry, you might of lost your drunk, but you never lost your funk.”
+Harper drinker, but when he quit, Brown used to say to, “Henry, you lost your drunk, but you never lost your funk.”

 Henry Stone never lost his funk, and neither did James Brown.
 Both guys are no longer living here on Earth in the physical, but their spirits will never die.
-And just in case you don’t believe it, check out that signature, there’s more spirit in there than the eyes you’re reading this with now.
+And just in case you don’t believe it, check out that signature.

 Blues is a feeling, soul is a spirit, funk is a way of life.

 Here’s to the music business and making hit records!!!